SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **National Waffle Day**: Celebrated annually on August 24th in the United States, this day honors the invention of the modern waffle iron patented in 1869 by George Schneider.
+Here are a few notable events in U.S. history that have occurred on August 24:

-- **Historic Events**: Various significant historic events have occurred on this date, including:
+- **1814**: British troops burned the White House and Capitol building during the War of 1812.

-  - In 1814, British forces invaded Washington, D.C., during the War of 1812 and burned significant buildings including the Capitol and the White House.
+- **1921**: "The Silent Mutiny" - Veterans begin organizing in Washington, D.C., demanding compensation and support from the government post-World War I.

-  - In 1932, the
+- **1989**: The United States Torch Relay Olympians Cross Country  have dropped entertained and ensuing substitutions
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! ✨💖🌟"
+"Believe in the magic of new beginnings! ✨🌱 Your next adventure is just around the corner! 🚀💖"